 One of America's most beloved sports films, it was selected for preservation in the National Film Registry by the Library of Congress in 2012.
 And if you've seen it, there's no chance you haven't uttered the phrase, "There's no crying in baseball!" at least once or, more realistically, dozens of times, in your life.

-Tom Hanks' standout line as washed up former baseball pro turned manager Jimmy Duggan, "We knew it was hella funny," Davis told USA Today in 2017.
+The cast knew Tom Hanks' standout line as washed up former baseball pro turned manager Jimmy Duggan, "was hella funny," Davis told USA Today in 2017.
 "But I didn't know that was going to be a classic.
 That line is a signature, right up there with 'Hasta la vista, baby.'"

-"When I saw the film, I thought to myself, 'That came out well,'" Dottie Hinson, who led the team as catcher and proclaimed "Queen of Diamonds," shared in ESPNW's 2017 oral history.
+"When I saw the film, I thought to myself, 'That came out well,'" Davis, who led the team as catcher and "Queen of Diamonds" Dottie Hinson, shared in ESPNW's 2017 oral history.
 "It was a shock to see just how well it was doing.
 It's always one of the top sports movies of all time.
 It's exciting to have been part of something that struck a cultural nerve and lived on in people's minds.
 It seems like everybody still grows up having seen that movie."

 So step up to the plate, because we're celebrating this game-changer of a film by throwing up some striking facts about how it all came together, including an answer to the big question: Did Dottie truly drop the ball?

 (Originally published July 1, 2020, at 12 a.m.
 PT)